Inscribable fans I: Inscribed cones and virtual polytopes: Inscribable fans in general dimensions

-We now turn to the other extremal class of simple polytopes.
-A $d$-polytope $P$ is \Def{simple}~\cite[Sect.~2.5]{ziegler} if every vertex is incident to $d$ facets or, equivalently, to $d$ edges.
-The next result states that inscribability of simple polytopes is a local property.
+We stated above that the condition $\Centers(K(F, P)) \neq \emptyset$ in Theorem~\ref{thm:inscribability_j_k} is not necessary for simple polytopes.
 Stronger even, a $d$-polytope is called \Defn{$k$-simple} if every $(d-k-1)$-face is contained in exactly $k + 1$ facets~\cite[Ch.~4.5]{grunbaum}.
 Every polytope is at least $1$-simple and a $(d-1)$-simple polytope is simply a simple polytope.

-\begin{thm} Let $P$ be a $k$-simple polytope, $1 \leq k \leq d-1$.
-Then $P$ is inscribed, if and only if all its $(d-k+1)$-faces are inscribed. \end{thm}